ys951357/GA-Unity-SDK/GameAnalytics/Plugins/iOS/iOS_Readme.txt

+In order to follow Apple's terms the GameAnalytics Unity SDK will only submit data on iOS if the following steps are completed.

 How to enabled advertiser ID for iOS:

 1) Uncomment this section at the top of the GA_Settings class (GameAnalytics > Plugins > Framework > Scripts):